 Tim Akpinar represents commercial mariners, recreational boaters, cruise ship passengers, and other injury plaintiffs throughout the entire United States, including inland rivers.
 As a former shipboard officer, Tim understands the operation of commercial vessels and the legal rights of people who serve aboard them.
 Such rights can materialize under the Jones Act and other maritime laws.
 He has owned several vessels and handles maritime collision, maritime salvage, boating accidents, cruise ship accidents, and complex technical cases.
 He also handles general injury (motor vehicle) and medical malpractice cases.

 Tim taught law at SUNY Maritime College and in the MBA program at Southern New Hampshire University.
 Tim fights hard for the legal rights of clients who have sustained injury.
-Tim’s work is referenced in Wikipedia - Seaman’s Manslaughter Statute.
-Tim was asked to cover the subject of limitation of liability for the American Trial Lawyers Association, for which he wrote "Defeating Limitation of Liability in Maritime Law."
-This concept arises in litigation involving commercial and recreational vessels.
+He is referenced in Wikipedia - Seaman’s Manslaughter Statute.
+Tim was asked to cover the subject of limitation of liability for the American Trial Lawyers Association (Defeating Limitation of Liability in Maritime Law).

 Tim covers maritime law topics for nationally published maritime and boating magazines, including WorkBoat, The Ensign (US Power Squadron), Offshore, Marine Officer, and LI Boating World.
 Tim can be reached at (718) 224-9824 or email@example.com.